northwestcoder/googledoc_fromappscript_appsheet/advanced/README.md

 - Open the spreadsheet called "Requests"
 - Go to the "Tools" menu and choose "Script Editor"
 - You are creating a new google app script project
-- Download these files and then add to this new project.
+- Download the files in this very repo, and then add them to this new app script project.
+Give the project a meaningful name
-- Configure constants.gs to match your appsheet.com application, at a minimum what we are talking about to reproduce the example:
+- Configure constants.gs to match your appsheet.com application, at a minimum what we are talking about to reproduce this example:
-	- copy the app using the appsheet app linked below - this assumes you have a gmail account and logged into appsheet.com
-	- Once copied, enable API support for this app, then find the newly created apikey
-	- Also note the appid in this same page of your app
 	- In constants.gs, edit the APIKEY to your new key from the previous step
 	- In constants.gs, edit the APPID to match your new ID from your newly copied app
 - Add a new trigger so that any change to the "Requests" google sheet triggers the function trigger()